1-Nonyl-4-phenol

 1-Nonyl-4-phenol is an organic compound consisting of an n-nonyl group attached to the 4-position of phenol.
 The related nonylphenols with branched nonyl groups are commercially important detergents.
 It is used with mixed-metals stabilizers for heat stabilization of plastic and is a starting material for producing phenol resins.
-It's insoluble in water, but soluble in organic compounds like benzene and heptane.
+1-Nonyl-4-phenol is insoluble in water, but soluble in organic compounds like benzene and heptane.